GULibrarySandbox/intro-text-mining-analysis-old/content/3-Rights_permissions_licences.md

 Do you have any plans to commercialise your research?
 Is that allowed by your access agreement?
 Will your published data be 'substantially similar' to the mined dataset?
 Will you be mixing different data sources?
 You might need to comply with both sets of terms, if they exist.

+{% capture permissionsblock %}

+When you are working with data you have generated yourself, or with text that is out of copyright and in the public domain (see below), then there will be no conditions attached to your use of the data.

+{% capture text %}
+**NB:** This does not mean there are no ethical considerations!
+If your corpus contains information about people then you ethical obligations to those people.
+{% endcapture %}
+{% include alert.md text=text color="warning" %}

+However, if you are using a dataset built, created or maintained by someone else, you will always be accessing it under the terms of some license or other.
+It might be an open license such as Creative Commons or the Unlicense

+The level of permission you need to use and reuse research data depends on several variables, who owns the data, how you got the data and what you intend to use the data for.

+{% endcapture %}
+{% include card.md header="Gaining access and permission" text=permissionsblock %}

+When using data from a repository - data permissions

+when scraping for, or creating original data

+When publishing the data - sensitive data,  de- identified data

+--

 -----